DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 <img width="578" alt="Screenshot 2024-09-08 at 21 23 59" src="https://github.com/user-attachments/assets/d2883ba0-52f2-4b3e-9611-93deadecd6f6">

 The table shows the lowest scoring indicator for each of the top 10 countries and the score of that indicator.
 There is a greater variety of indicators which these countries perform particuarly poorly at with each of the four indicators featuring across the table, with Judicial Effectiveness being the most popular lowest-scoring indicator.
-This may suggest that these countries have poor enforcement of AML laws and regulations despite having good overall Economic Freedom.

 # AML Risk for Regions of the World